linkeddatacenter/kees/README.md

 - **kees:sparqlUpdateScript** states the datatype of a literal string containing a sparql update scrirpt.

-**Here are a set of proposed terms to be discuss:**

-**kees:KBConfigGraph** states a linked data graph that contains statements that describes the knowledge base itself as a set of RDF triples.

 TODO: A formal definition of kees vocabulary is availabe as a [RDFS file](v1/kees.rdf).

 TODO: KEES language profile restrictions is formally expressed in [SHACL constraints file](v1/kees-profile.rdf)